marckn/dimerizer/README.rst

 how this is done and show some benchmark and new tests of Dimer Metadynamics.

+This is a python2.7 code, to install it remember to use the correct pip version (i.e. pip2.7).

 # Auxiliary scripts

 There are also two support scripts that help setting up and controlling